bennygs/x17project/README.md

 # x17project

-This is the new code of the setup forthe x17 experiment
+This is the new code of the setup forthe x 17 experiment.